 Each logical track shall be identified by a track number.
 Track 0 shall be the first track of the Data Zone.
-It shall be located at a radius of $41,00 \text{ mm} \pm 0,10 \text{ mm}$.
+It shall be located at a radius of $41,80 \text{ mm} \pm 0,10 \text{ mm}$.
+A pair of adjacent land and groove tracks has the same logical track number.

 The track numbers of tracks located at radii larger than that of track 0 shall be increased by 1 for each track.
 The track numbers of tracks located at radii smaller than that of track 0 shall be negative, and decrease by 1 for each track.
-Their value is given in the ID field in TWO's complement, thus track -1 is indicated by (FFFF).
+Their value is given in the ID field in TWO's complement, thus track - 1 is indicated by (FFFF).